ipfs-shipyard/ipfs-primer/README.md

 ## Tutorials

-The primer contains Tutorials about
+The primer contains tutorials about

  1. [Downloading and Installing IPFS](install-ipfs/README.md)
  2. [Files on IPFS](files-on-ipfs/README.md)